PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-13 17:24:17
+Last updated: 2024-04-13 17:28:39
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: Jesus was a fag!
+He said: 'This is my body.
+Eat me.' - Big Boo